Cookie preferences

 Gym and tracker for your mental health

-In communities where mental health is overlooked, Ashraya brings preventive mental well-being to the forefront.
-We combine art, music, and drama therapies with a daily tracker that monitors simple, evidence-based indicators like sleep, screen time, gratitude, hydration, and emotional state.
-Just like a fitness tracker for physical health.
+Prevention is better than cure for mental health too.
+Research says mental health can be controlled with simple lifestyle changes.
+We use gym for our physical health but what about mental health.
+We combine art, music, and drama therapies with a daily tracker that monitors, evidence-based indicators like sleep, screen time, gratitude, hydration, and emotional state, just like a fitness tracker.

 Shortlisted